slsdevs2022/OpenSourceWeb/README.md

 ---

 **REMINDER**
-When working with OpenSourceWeb, make sure to go to Dream Maker > Build > Preferences for Farweb > then tick the "Automatically set FILE_DIR for sub-directories"
+When working with zone6, make sure to go to Dream Maker > Build > Preferences for Farweb > then tick the "Automatically set FILE_DIR for sub-directories"

 ---